Hi there! Welcome to Legally Healthy Blonde.

 - I love all food so much, and I don't limit myself to anything!
 Some of my favorite cuisine in the world is authentic French and Italian food.
 However, I am dying to travel to southeast Asia and learn all about their cultures and cuisines.

-- In November 2021, I will be a student at The Institute of Culinary Education in New York City through their Health-Supportive Culinary Arts program.
-I am so excited!
+- In 2022, I graduated (at the top of my class!) at The Institute of Culinary Education in New York City through their Health-Supportive Culinary Arts program.

 There is a Recipe Index where you can browse all sorts of recipes by category.